cerner/fhir.cerner.com/content/soarian/r4/foundation/other/operationoutcome.md

 OperationOutcome.issue.__code__	          | required
 OperationOutcome.issue.__details__	      | [%s] is required and is missing.

-When no parameters are provided in the request [for a non-patient centered resource]:
+When no parameters are on the request [for a non-patient-centered resource]:

 Element                                   | Value
 ------------------------------------------|------------------------------------------------------------------------------------------------------
 OperationOutcome.issue.__severity__	      | error
 OperationOutcome.issue.__code__	          | required
 OperationOutcome.issue.__details__	      | No search parameter was received.
-At least one parameter has to be passed to perform the search.
+At least one parameter must be passed to perform the search.
 See the CapabilityStatement for the list of supported parameters.

 When a code value or coding system is not supported for a parameter: